 We recently did some coffee filter painting in Christmas colors, then used them to make a Christmas garland which we LOVE.

-A Coffee Filter Garland for Christmas
+How To Make A Coffee Filter Garland

 - Coffee filters (use the white basket-shaped coffee filters rather than the cone shaped coffee filters)